RoyHirsch/BrainTumorSegmentation/README.md

 # BrainTumorSegmentation
-Final Bsc project, semanting segmentaion of brain tumor from MRI scans using deep learning.
+Final Bsc project, semantic segmentaion of brain tumor from MRI scans using deep learning.

 Brain tumor is a state in which cells form in an abnormal way and without supervision.
 In order to evaluate the disease’s progression and give suitable treatment a 3D MRI scan is used.
 In current clinical routine, the resulting images are evaluated based on qualitative criteria manually.